How do I apply?

 What are the requirements to apply?

-You must be at least 18 years of age, an Alaskan Resident, have a valid Alaska drivers license, social security card, high school transcripts, physically capable of performing the work, and be drug free.
+You must be at least 18 years of age, an Alaskan Resident, possess a valid drivers license, social security card, high school transcripts, physically capable of performing the work, and be drug free.
 Applicants will be required to undergo drug screening upon acceptance into the apprenticeship.

 How much does the program cost?

-There is no tuition for the program; however, upon acceptance into any of our programs there is a $300.00 book fee and a tool requirement of approximately $750.00; however, there are usually grants available to pay for tool and book costs if you meet certain criteria.
+There is no tuition for the program; however, upon acceptance into any of our programs there is tool kit cost of approximately $1,500.00; however, we bring in case managers from the job centers to see if their grants can cover your tool kit cost.
 Apprentices are also required to join their local union and pay dues.
-Dues range from approximately $21 - $30 per month, depending on the union.
+Dues range from approximately $28 - $30 per month, depending on the union.

 How long is the apprenticeship?